LattePandaTeam/Docs/content/OS/Win10HomeAndLTSB.md

 **Note**:

-1. backup your data files if you need before installation.
+1. Backup your data files if you need before installation.
 2. It takes about 15-20 mins for complete installation.